sadhanaavasarala/learning-library/LabGuide400.md

 ![](images/400/step02.png)

-- You will now be on the landing page for Oracl'e Container Cloud Service
+- You will now be on the landing page for Oracle's Container Cloud Service

 ![](images/400/step03.png)